 James Potter with Michael Casson at Wobage Farm, UK – 1991.

 He was born in England in 1939.
 He trained in pottery and ceramics at the Croydon College of Art from 1956 to 1961.
 In 1968 he immigrated to Canada.
 He spent the first two years teaching at the Toronto Central Technical School.
-Hopper has both a functional and a decorative side to his production of pottery and ceramic works.
-His functional works are produced on an artizan basis.
+Robin Hopper has both a functional and a decorative side to his production of pottery and ceramic works.
+His functional works are produced on an artisan basis.

 Andrew Walford is one of the few potters who digs his own stoneware clay and meticulously prepares it to his own high standard.
 Working in the Japanese tradition with thick chun glazes sifted by hand from wood ash, colours of rich resonant tenmokus, fatty whites and shades of celadon, he then decorates the pots with specially imported Japanese brushes.The kiln which he designed and built himself is fired about eight times a year with paraffin oil to a temperature of 1380 degrees Celsius.

 Before Meshack enrolled at the Technikon he worked in the Ceramic Industry as a Manager involved in the designing and manufacturing of ceramics within industry.
 He worked his way through the system starting as a sweeper in a small ceramic studio business.
 He has been invited over the years to give workshops at various festivals and conferences.
 He has also gained experience by working with the top potters in this country in their studios throughout South Africa.
 He is recognized for his expertise in the throwing of porcelain clay and is considered to be one of the best potters this country has to offer.
 All this expertise has been brought into a learning environment where Meshack has become a mentor and roll model for many a student and persons within his community.
-He is a born teacher and has the patience to deal with young people who are at a very vunerable stage in their life.
+He is a born teacher and has the patience to deal with young people who are at a very vulnerable stage in their life.
 We have a reputation within our Art Faculty concerning weak students.

 Joe was a ceramic artist who has built studios for handicapped children, travelled to China, invented glaze recipes, engineered tiles for brick companies, and designed murals for churches and big business premises.
 His work changed from handthrown, salt-glazed forms in the beginning of his career, through large-scale murals and raku sculptures, to his last exhibition of a series of boer war images on flat surfaces – kiln bats.
 He owes inspiration for the work to his grandfather, Fred Trezona, whose photographs featured largely in the exhibition.